The Process – 2026 Edition

 – Tanner and Jeff

+If you have previously read the core book and are only looking for the 148 pages of new appendix material, this is for you!
 This version does not include the full text.
 If you’ve never purchased The Process and want the entire book, you need to purchase the Full Edition.
-If you have previously read the core book and are only looking for the 140 pages of new appendix material, this is for you!

 In addition to the SGP, this season’s appendix includes the following new research studies: